NixOS/nix/doc/manual/src/command-ref/nix-store.md

 ## Description

-The operation `--restore` unpacks a NAR archive to path, which must not already exist.
+The operation `--restore` unpacks a NAR archive to *path*, which must not already exist.
 The archive is read from standard input.

 # Operation `--export`